JXing-Lab/nanopore-sv-evaluation/README.md

 - simulation.sh: code for genreating simulation datasets

-- workflow.md: code for running the aligners and SV callers
+- workflow.sh: code for running the aligners and SV callers

-- comparison.sh: code for make call set and true set comparisons
+- comparison.md: code for make call set and true set comparisons

 - coverage.sh: code for subsetting the reads and coverages analysis